 Here’s the kicker, the weird alchemy that arises from using the first four tools in the toolkit.
 We live in a polarized world where everything is divided into opposites; nothing is neutral.
 Just like an electrical circuit that requires both positive and negative currents to function, what this means is that whenever one form of energy is present its opposite is also automatically present.
 So if you are experiencing a problem in your life, its solution is already out there.
 You just can’t see it yet, largely because your mind hasn’t been trained to look for it.

 Not only does a solution exist, the perfect solution exists.
 It’s sitting there in the ether, drumming its metaphorical fingertips, waiting for you to use tools one to four so it can pop into physical existence and steal all the glory.

 By knowing the solution already exists you draw it into your field of awareness.
-By not compromising you go for the Rolls-Royce solution, not the orange-crate home-made pedal-cart solution.
-By accepting responsibility you change job descriptions from victim to trouble-shooter.
-By knowing it will be all right you calm the mind so the outline of the solution can enter your perception.
+By not compromising you go for the Rolls-Royce solution, not the orange-crate homemade pedal-cart solution.
+Accepting responsibility changes your job description from victim to troubleshooter.
+By knowing it will be alright you calm the mind so the outline of the solution can enter your perception.
 By breathing you settle those panicky cells so when that perfect solution registers in your mind your can distinguish it from all the clutter and the doom and the end-of-the-world babble presently doing the rounds.